datakurre/blog/content/blog/2021/07/camunda-robocorp-cloud-executor/index.md

   ![](./example-fetch.png)
   <br/>

-Configuring Robocorp Cloud bots for these Camunda tasks would require the following steps, or something alike:
+Configuring Robocorp Cloud bots for these Camunda tasks require the following steps, or something alike:

 1. [Building and packaging a robot](https://robocorp.com/docs/setup/robot-structure).
 Or multiple robots.
 Defining a convenient way to package and distribute Robot Framework robots is one of many achievements by Robocorp.
 In this case, it makes sense to implement all required steps in [a single robot bundle](https://github.com/datakurre/carrot-executor/tree/main/robocloud/xkcd-bot/).